-Australia is such a huge country that it has a wide variety of climates.
+Australia is such a huge country that has a wide variety of climates.
 Therefore, depending on the season, you can undertake various types of trips and activities.
 You just have to know which regions are best at which time of the year!
-In this article we provide an overview of the different climate zones and seasons in Australia.
-With this in mind, you’re going to be at the right place at the right time.
+In this article, we provide an overview of the different climate zones and seasons in Australia.
+With this in mind, you’re going to be in the right place at the right time.
 And anyone who plans to do fruit picking during their trip will find how important it is to know the seasons in order to find a job.

 Weather in Australia

 Australia being in the southern hemisphere it means seasons are reversed compared to the northern hemisphere!
 Here, Christmas is celebrated in summer at fairly high temperatures!

 All of northern Australia (Northern Territory, north of Western Australia & Queensland) has a more tropical influenced climate.
 This part of the country knows two seasons.
 The dry season from April to September is characterised by hot temperatures and drought.
 On the contrary, the rainy season (“wet season”) consists of moist heat and stormy weather, often accompanied by heavy rains.
 It lasts from October to March.

 In the south of the country (Tasmania, New South Wales, Victoria, South Australia), the climate is rather temperate and is called oceanic.
 Spring lasts from September to November, the hot summer from December to February, autumn from March to May and the mild winter from June to August.

 Finally, in the central region of the country, the climate is dry while precipitation is rare.
 The coolest time is between March and August.
 The hottest time is between September and February with unbearable temperatures.
 The nights are always cold.